simonpedrogonzalez/solar-explorer/docs/finalprocessbook.md

 *   **Mean Anomaly Calculation:**  We corrected errors in the initial mean anomaly calculation to ensure accurate positioning of planets in their orbits.
 *   **Earth Ephemerides Artifacts:**  We accounted for computational artifacts in Earth's ephemerides data due to the coordinate system's reliance on the autumnal equinox.

 These issues were resolved through careful analysis and code modifications, resulting in accurate planetary position calculations.
-The Python code for this process is available in the `calculate_planetary_positions.py` file.
+The Python code for this process is available in the `calculate_planetary_positions.py` file.The code uses the JPL ephimerides data for the planets in the solar system to calculate the positions of the planets at any given time, as compared to other online planetarium software.

 ### Data Processing and Derived Data